Altemista/EdgeFactory/README.md

 5. When the joblist is done it will upload an **csv file** to the storage container in the cloud.
-    - you can find the file over **storage/container/yourcontainername**
+    - you can find the file over **storage/container/yourcontainername** in Azure
     - this file u can use to **train** an new model and upload to the container.
 But it must be the **same name** as in the compose-file.
       - to train an new model only **scikit-learn models** are supported!
     - after generate an new model to use u must **start** the compose-file again with the **right ki-model** name.